When you think of an addict psychological trauma, what image comes to mind?

 Now we live in the age of neuroscience, positive psychology, biohacking, and supplement stacking.
 We have research in every direction telling us how we can be successful, get rid of bad habits, rewire our brains, supercharge our willpower, and be the superhuman we dreamed of becoming as children.

-But trauma is a very real thing, and it makes us sick—physically and mentally.
+But psychological trauma is a very real thing, and it makes us sick—physically and mentally.

 Clearly many of us display more addictive behaviors than we like to admit (caffeine, nicotine, pornography, eating, work, etc.), and thus according to Maté we have all been traumatized to greater or lesser degrees.

-So the next logical question to ask, is “what is trauma?”
+So the next logical question to ask, is “what is psychological trauma?”

 On the extreme end, we think of the traumatized as army veterans or extremely disenfranchised children.
 But as Bessel van der Kolk writes in The Body Keeps the Score, his masterpiece on trauma: